 #3: Feeling Restless, Nervous, or Tense

 Do you feel restless nearly daily?
 Do you tend to be a nervous person or feel tense in otherwise relaxing situations?
 These feelings could be an indicator of anxiety.
 The feelings may be related to things happening in your life or to perceived dangers or risks that might not be real.
 If you feel on edge or uncomfortable more often than not, it’s time to address what could be anxiety.

 Do you have any of the top 3 anxiety symptoms?
 What now?

 If you identify with any of the symptoms of anxiety, you’re not alone.
-Anxiety is very common, especially in our current fast-moving, social media-focused society.
+Anxiety is widespread, especially in our current fast-moving, social media-focused society.
 But you don’t have to suffer silently.
 There is help for generalized anxiety disorder, and there is no shame in getting the support you need.
 You deserve to live your best life, anxiety-free.
 At Positive Living Psychotherapy, we practice one-on-one counseling in a comfortable, safe space.
 Contact us today to start on the path to a better, happier life.